namurphy/uv-tutorial/README.md

 ### Dependency resolution

-[Dependency resolution] by `uv` is significantly faster than similar tools, especially with a warm cache.
+[Dependency resolution] by `uv` is significantly faster than `pip`, especially when being able to use cached dependencies.

 `uv` has capabilities that other tools lack, such as resolving environments for:
  - The lowest allowed versions of all or direct dependencies, and